protontypes/open-sustainable-technology/CONTRIBUTING.md

 ## Vital Natural Resources

 All life on earth is based on the availability of limited natural resources.
 Ensuring quality and ensuring accessibility for all life forms is a central task for sustainable technology.
+Therefore, the provision, monitoring, backup and recovery of vital resources plays a central role.

 ## What criteria must my project meet to be considered?

 * The project must comply as closely as possible with the [Guideline](#guideline).
-* You need to show that others than the project main developers are using the project.
+* Your project should be structured and documented in such a way that it can be reused and extended by others.
 * Larger parts of the project are published under an [open source license](https://choosealicense.com/).
 * Have good reasons why the project is awesome and why it is useful.